Millburn, NJ Real Estate Market Report — March 2026

 How fast are homes selling in Millburn NJ?

 Homes in Millburn are averaging 15–22 days on market before going under contract.
-Properly priced and well-presented homes often sell within the first two weeks of listing.
+Properly priced, well-presented homes often sell within the first two weeks of listing.

 Is now a good time to buy or sell in Millburn NJ?